-Head of Directorate (HOD) are managers who report directly to the CM.Head of Directorates (HOD) shall insure that:
+Heads of Directorates (HODs) are managers who report directly to the CM.
+The Heads of Directorates (HODs) shall ensure that:

-- The municipal resources assigned to them are utilized effectively, efficiently, economically and transparently; - Procedures are adopted and implemented in conformity with this policy to produce reliable data to be input to the municipal fixed asset register; - Any unauthorised, irregular or fruitless or wasteful utilisation, and losses resulting from criminal or negligent conduct, are prevented; - The asset management system, processes and controls can provide an accurate, reliable and up to date account of immovable assets under their control; - They are able to manage and justify that the asset plans, budgets, purchasing, maintenance and disposal decisions optimally achieve the municipality's strategic objectives; and - Manage the immovable PPE life-cycle transactions to ensure that they comply with the plans, legislative and municipal requirements.
+- The municipal resources assigned to them are utilized effectively, efficiently, economically and transparently; - Procedures are adopted and implemented in conformity with this policy to produce reliable data tobe input to the municipal fixed asset register; - Any unauthorised, irregular or fruitless or wasteful utilisation, and losses resulting from criminal ornegligent conduct, are prevented; - The asset management system, processes and controls can provide an accurate, reliable and up todate account of immovable assets under their control: - The asset management system assists the municipality to keep track of the capital work-in-progress under their control;

+- The asset management system assists to ensure that the municipality has and maintains complete and accurate fixed asset register that is linked to their respective technical asset registers; - They are able to manage and justify that the asset plans, budgets, purchasing, maintenance and disposal decisions optimally achieve the municipality's strategic objectives; and - Manage the immovable PPE life-cycle transactions to ensure that they comply with the plans, legislative and municipal requirements. - All completed assets, under their control are capitalised and transferred from work-in-progress register to the completed assets register.

-Head of Directorate (HOD) may delegate or otherwise assign responsibility for performing these functions but they shallremain accountable for ensuring these activities are performed.
+Head of Directorate (HOD) may delegate or otherwise assign responsibility for performing these functions, but they shall remain accountable for ensuring these activities are performed.